What does a dehumidifier do, its pros and cons

 Maintenance Requires regular tank emptying No tank; requires desiccant wheel regeneration

-Best Climate Warmer climates Cooler climates
+Best Climate Warm climates Cool climates

 Best Places to Use a Dehumidifier